John Kaney

-John Kaney (December 5, 1869 in Sandusky, Wisconsin - December 20, 1935) was a member of the Wisconsin State Assembly.
+John S. Kaney (December 5, 1869 - December 20, 1935) was a member of the Wisconsin State Assembly.

+Biography

+John Kaney was born in Sandusky, Wisconsin on December 5, 1869.
 He graduated from high school in Sextonville, Wisconsin before graduating from what was then the Wisconsin State College of Milwaukee and the Marquette University Law School.

+He died at his home in Milwaukee on December 20, 1935.

 Career

 Kaney was elected to the Assembly in 1918.
 Previously, he was City Attorney of Milwaukee, Wisconsin from 1906 to 1910 and a Milwaukee alderman from 1912 to 1916.
 He was a Republican.